Women's Adventure Travels

-The final location, the Earth Lodge, is known as one of the most environmentally sensitive lodges in Africa.
+The Earth Lodge's final location is known as one of the most environmentally sensitive lodges in Africa.
 It contains thirteen luxury and contemporary-style suites.
 Each one comes with individually designed furniture and a private plunge pool.

 The property's design focuses upon environmental synthesis; the suites, built into the surrounding environment, include wooden sculptures by South African artist Geoffrey Armstrong.
 The Earth Lodge also consists of the Amani Spa and a gym.